-The idea that PiS voters form a non-homogenous group is clear if we look at the polling day results.
-However, the study by Maciej Gdula points to the actual attractors for PiS voters.
-Different social groups seem to support PiS for different reasons, and their political identification is backed by different reasons, which are not always linked to personal experience or tangible material gains.
-The study shows that “supporting PiS comes from gratification related to the possibility to participate in the political drama directed by its leader.”
+The fact that the PiS voters are a non-homogenous group is clear looking at the polling day results.
+However, the study by Maciej Gdula points to specific reasons for PiS success.
+The different social groups support PiS for different reasons, and their political identification is backed by different reasons, which are not always linked to personal experience or tangible material gains.
+The study shows that “supporting PiS gives the gratifying possibility of participating in the political drama directed by PiS leader.”

-The director of this drama, Jarosław Kaczyński, the unchallenged leader of the ruling camp, assigns different roles to his supporters: they are the victims of the 3rd Polish Republic (for whom politics provides a chance to get back at the perpetrators), proud members of the national community where solidarity is directed inwards; or people who just push forth their aspirations for control and power.
+The director of this drama, Jarosław Kaczyński, the unchallenged leader of the ruling camp, assigns different roles to his supporters: they are the victims of the 3rd Polish Republic (for whom politics provides a chance to get back at the perpetrators) and proud members of the national community in which solidarity is directed inwards; or people who can advance their aspirations for control and power.

 Something nice for everyone

 These three roles correspond to the three pillars of what PiS has to offer, making it possible for different groups of voters to identify with Kaczyński’s project.
-First of all, it is “setting accounts with the elites” identified with the establishment of politicians, public servants and cultural milieu of the Third Polish Republic.
+First of all, it is “settling accounts with the elites”, where the elites include politicians of liberal parties, public servants and the cultural milieu of the Third Polish Republic.
 Secondly, it is about the inclusion into the national community that allows other aspirations and aesthetics than those of the middle class.
 Thirdly, it is about morally justified domination over those that are more vulnerable.

 It is about morally justified domination over those that are more vulnerable.

 It is worth noting some subtle differences.
-The working class is dominated by an image of the Third Republic’s elites, especially the government, as being out of touch with common people and defaulting on their electoral promises.
-The middle class’ hard feelings, on the other hand, focus on their corruption and immoral approach to public life.
+Dominant among the working class is the image of the Third Republic’s elites, especially political, as being out of touch with common people and defaulting on their electoral promises.
+The middle class’ hard feelings, on the other hand, focus on the elite’s corruption and immoral approach to public life.

 Another part of PiS’ political offer is their vision of a national community, which is in a way inclusive and allows people, especially those of the working class, to have a sense of belonging to a group of “normal people”.
-You no longer have to go to university, get a mortgage and buy a flat, and declare that you have “European values”, in order to be a fully-fledged member of the Polish nation.
+You no longer have to go to university, get a mortgage and buy a flat or declare that you hold “European values”, in order to be a fully-fledged member of the Polish nation.
 That is how many Poles felt the nation had been defined by the Civic Platform.
-As an overarching unifier, Poles now have national symbols, faith and pride in their own history.
-At the same time, they fence off the “elites, “pathologies” and strangers.”
-The nation, according to the story told by PiS (and their voters), is a community of solidarity and hence it should support its members, like parents who take upon themselves the burden of raising children.
+As an overarching unifier, Poles now have new national symbols, faith and pride in their own history.
+At the same time, they fence off the “elites”, “pathologies” and “strangers.”
+The nation, according to the story told by PiS and their voters is a community of solidarity and hence it should support its members like parents who take upon themselves the burden of raising children.
 That is where the overwhelming support for the famous Family 500+ program (an equivalent of the German Kindergeld) comes from.
-According to the middle class, it is a “civilized norm,” while the working class sees the program as an expression of social justice.
+According to the middle class, the program is a “civic norm,” while the working class see the program as an expression of social justice.

 Refugees, an important topic during the electoral campaign in 2015, lead us to the third part of the PiS’ political portfolio.
-This part aims to provoke a feeling of might in voters, of power over weaker groups, who are also considered to be morally deficient.
+This part aims to provoke a feeling of might in voters or power over weaker groups, who are also considered to be morally deficient.

 Ever since 2015, most of Polish society has been showing little enthusiasm towards hosting refugees.
-The working class gave predominantly “practical” reasons for this (i.e. the cost of aid and associated risk of terrorism etc., with the recognition, however, that war victims were facing grave difficulties and that it was necessary to provide assistance “on the spot”).
+The working class gave predominantly “practical” reasons for this (i.e. the cost of aid and associated risk of terrorism at the same time recognizing that war victims were facing grave difficulties and that it was necessary to provide assistance in their countries of origin).
 On the other hand, middle class PiS supporters interviewed by Gdula’s team often perceived refugees as opportunist economic migrants.
-They felt superiority and scorn towards men from Middle East, whom they thought of as cowards who had left behind their families instead of fighting to protect them.
-That is how refugees have not only been excluded from the group of solidarity beneficiaries (they do not belong to the community), but also treated as morally inferior, joining the “social pathology” and former Third Polish Republic elites removed from the pecking order.
+They felt superiority and scorn towards men from the Middle East, whom they thought of as cowards leaving behind their families instead of fighting to protect them.
+That is how refugees have not only been excluded from the group of solidarity beneficiaries (they do not belong to the community), but also treated as morally inferior similar to the “socially pathologic” and former Third Polish Republic elites removed from the pecking order.

 Why new authoritarianism?

 What are we to call the political project that emerges from the drama directed by Kaczyński?
 Maciej Gdula calls it “new authoritarianism”.
-It is “new” because, contrary to traditional dictatorships, it harnesses the democratic imaginary (independent people’s voices giving the ruling party the right to rule beyond the Constitution, with “solidarity” as a prime emanation of the nation’s will, overruling the law), and the practice of democracy, i.e. holding elections based on competition.
-At the same time, and hence the “authoritarianism”, the essence of the project lies in domination over those more vulnerable, minorities and strangers, as well as a strict limitation of solidarity to its own national community.
+It is “new” because, contrary to traditional dictatorships, it harnesses the democratic imaginary (independent people’s voices giving the ruling party the right to rule beyond the Constitution with “solidarity” as a prime emanation of the nation’s will and moral credence for overruling the law), and the practice of democracy that is holding elections based on competition.
+At the same time, and hence the “authoritarianism”, the essence of the project lies in domination over those more vulnerable, minorities and strangers, as well as a strict limitation of solidarity to the national community.

 Where, then, do opportunities lie for the opposition?

 Does PiS have an electoral competitor?
-The events of the last two years, i.e. successful protests and poll results, indicate that Poles do not wish to restore the Third Republic, because the political parties associated with it cannot challenge PiS’ hegemony.
+The events of the last two years including the successful protests and poll results, indicate that Poles do not wish to restore the Third Republic as the political parties associated with it cannot challenge PiS’ hegemony.
 The vision of a new party being a “soft version of PiS” is also ineffective.
-Such a “soft” conservative and economically “pragmatic” party, which is also less confrontational in terms of European policy, is manifested in some fractions of the Law and Justice itself, sometimes in the form of President Andrzej Duda.
-The critique of PiS as the wrecker of the political order (“defence of democracy”) by the old public opinion-shaping milieus is not persuasive enough for new groups of voters.
-Lastly, a successful mobilisation of the society that hold protests in the streets cannot replace building an alternative in a form of a political party or an electoral movement.
-Where, then, do opportunities lie for the opposition?
+Such a “soft” conservative and economically “pragmatic” party, which would also less confrontational in terms of European policy, is already manifested in some fractions of the Law and Justice, sometimes in the form of President Andrzej Duda.
+The critique of PiS as the wrecker of the political order (“defence of democracy”) by the old public opinion-shaping milieus is not persuasive enough to new groups of potential voters.
+Lastly, a successful mobilisation of the society that hold protests in the streets cannot replace building an alternative in the form of a political party or an electoral movement.
+What are the opportunities for the opposition?